WICG/attribution-reporting-api/event_attribution_reporting_views.md

 ### Controlling which attribution source to trigger

 The browser associates a priority with each attribution source.
-This priority will be defined in a new attribute on attribution source tags, `attributionsourcepriority`, which holds a 64 bit integer.
+This priority will be defined in an attribute on attribution source tags, `attributionsourcepriority`, which holds a 64-bit signed integer.

 When a trigger redirect is received, the browser will find the matching source with highest `attributionsourcepriority` value and generate a report.
 The other sources will not generate reports.